 332. The truth breaks in the United States

 Reports have been received of a presentation at the US National Energy Technology Laboratory by Robert L.Hirsch on peak oil, which was described as little short of a catastrophic event without obvious remedy.
-Evidently, senior official from the Department of Energy were present and concurred with the findings.
+Evidently, a senior official from the Department of Energy was present and concurred with the findings.
 The limits to production in Saudi Arabia and Russia were stressed.
 ASPO analysts were mentioned.
 More details are awaited.

 A Dow Jones Newswire of 3rd February reports that Canadian gas production is set to decline.
 The reserves of the Sable Island Fields off the East Coast have been seriously downgraded.
 Although giving only 3% of the country’s production, it provides important swing exports to the US East Coast market.
 Canadian production was down about 3% overall last year, with net exports to the USA falling by 11%, according to Lehmann Brothers.
 A 5% decline in 2004 is forecast.